theleteron/but_isa_project/README.md

 ## Known limitations & bugs
 - Program is unable to handle mail messages with attachements, it will start looping and has to be stopped using `Ctrl + C`
 - If program is not able to estabilish connection using custom port it will start looping and has to be stopped using `Ctrl + C`
+- During message download, client expects message to have `Message-ID`.
+If `Message-ID` is not present file is not saved and user is informed on `stderr`.

 ## Examples of program calls
 ### Download of all messages